-This lab-course enables the participant to observe and understand the mechanisms driving the behaviour of red blood cells, in particular their distribution in the complex network of capillaries, through microfluidic experimentations and dedicated set ups.
+This lab-course enables the participant to observe and understand the mechanisms driving the behaviour of red blood cells, particularly their distribution in the complex network of capillaries, through microfluidic experimentations and associated measurements.

 This lab-course is suited to students from the L3 level with a background in fluid mechanics.

-In this part, a higher level of complexity is reached thanks to an experimental set-up reproducing the complex network of vessels in which blood circulates.
+We will consider an in-vitro network reproducing the main features of complex network of vessels in which blood circulates.

 The observations show that the haematocrit (blood cells concentration) is very heterogeneous in the network from one branch to another.